mlewand/ckeditor-plugin-openlink/README.md

 # Open Link plugin

+> [!WARNING]
+> CKEditor 4 Open link plugin is no longer maintained.
+As such it won't receive new features, fixes nor security fixes.

 The **Open Link** is a very simple plugin, extending context menu with a possibility to open link in a new tab.

 * extending context menu with a possibility to open link in a new tab,